crate/crate/docs/sql/statements/alter-cluster.rst

 ``REROUTE RETRY FAILED``
 ------------------------

-The index setting :ref:`routing.allocation.max_retries
+The index setting :ref:`allocation.max_retries
-<sql-create-table-routing-allocation-max-retries>` indicates the maximum of
+<sql-create-table-allocation-max-retries>` indicates the maximum of
 attempts to :ref:`allocate a shard <gloss-shard-allocation>` on a node.
 If this limit is reached it leaves the shard unallocated.